outdreamer/build-a-cure-1/docs/tasks/to_do.md

   - give example of each type of problem-solving workflows
     - workflow 1:
       - finish apply_solution_type

+      - add function to map conceptual object to structural object

+        - mapping 'info' to 'structure' can be done with a conceptual route:
+          - info => clarify intent => structure

+        - or a layer-traversing route, adding structure with each additional transform:
+          - info => remove uncertainty => achieve constant state => structure

-      - add concept to structure mapping function:
+      - add function to map conceptual function to structural step:

-        - in addition to mapping objects like 'info' to cohesive terms like 'structure' using the schema or definition derivation, we also want to map concepts like 'balance' to structural terms like 'evenly distribute', and map modifiers like 'evenly' to calculation operations like 'check equal' so that 'evenly distribute' is translated to several options:
+        - in addition to mapping objects like 'info' to supported objects like 'structure' using the schema or definition derivation, we also want to map concept functions like 'balance' to structural terms like 'evenly distribute', and map modifiers like 'evenly' to calculation operations like 'check distribution equal' so that 'evenly distribute' is translated to several options:
-            - 'remove all'
             - 'change distribution until equal for all positions'
+            - 'remove all' (specific case which is a shortcut implementation of the 'change distribution until equal' operation

+          - then 'check equal distribute' would be converted to 'check equal distribution'
+          - then reversed to 'check distribution equal' since the 'equal' attribute applies to the 'distribution' object
+          - the dependency for 'check' would be found to be 'change' if theres no other process changing it
+          - this would create two steps to achieve the 'equal distribution' intent state derived from the step:
+            - check if distribution is equal
+            - if not, change it
+          - then it would be derived that 'iteration' intent applies here since one change may not achieve the 'equal distribution' intent state, either by querying for insights about changes producing a state, or by checking if the goal is reached after one iteration, and then applying any available functions again (the same ones or a combination of other functions available, which is more computationally expensive and may not be allowed by the definition of 'improve') if not

+          - the original options for 'evenly distribute' would be used as testing metrics, checking that either all objects were removed or that the remaining objects were distributed evenly

-          - in order to do this, we need:
+          - in order to build this concept-to-structure function, we need:
-            - standard language maps & definitions
+            - stored standard language maps & definitions
             - a function (or a dictionary) to standardize language to this system's terms (so distribute is converted to 'change position of objects in group until objects are not in the same position')
             - a function to convert non-supported functions into combinations of supported functions (standardize 'enhance' to 'improve' or 'increase')

               - you can create a 'definition' function and then apply it to test its impact to see if it matches

-              - or you can also map intent to create a network for each definition, then see if you can optimize/standardize the network, and map it to a supported function network
+              - or you can also map intent to create a network for each stored definition, then see if you can optimize/standardize the network, and map it to a supported function network
                 - enhance function:
                   - 'apply some process to improve or increase some attribute or process'
                   - intents: change, move in the direction of increasing a metric/object/process or minimizing distance to goal